fuyufjh/GraphicBuffer/README.md

 $ /somewhere/android-ndk/find-it/arm-linux-androideabi-gcc-nm -D libui.so | grep GraphicBuffer | sort
 ```

 Copy the name of the symbol, for example: `_ZN7android13GraphicBufferC1EjjijNSt3__112basic_stringIcNS1_11char_traitsIcEENS1_9allocatorIcEEEE`.
 It corresponds 1-to-1 to the human-readable signature.
-For my API 25 the difference from https://github.com/fuyufjh/GraphicBuffer was that there was an `std::string` argument added.
+For my API 24-25 the difference from API 23 code was that there was an `std::string` argument added.

-For lower APIs (unclear which ones), the solution at https://github.com/fuyufjh/GraphicBuffer uses `_ZN7android13GraphicBufferC1Ejjij` which is absent in API 25.
+For lower APIs (unclear which ones) the solution uses `_ZN7android13GraphicBufferC1Ejjij` which is absent in API 24-25.

 3. Having identified your constructor, change the code in `GraphicBuffer.cpp` appropriately.
-For API 25 a `std::string` argument was added, it has to be passed by reference and the variable with the string should remain after function call ends (I just made it `static`).
+For API 24-25 a `std::string` argument was added, it has to be passed by reference and the variable with the string should remain after function call ends (I just made it `static`).
 4. Debug the code using `print` statements showing error codes

 [1] https://developer.android.com/ndk/guides/stable_apis https://developer.android.com/reference/android/hardware/HardwareBuffer